DaveBenham/VenomModules/README.md

 1) All inputs are upsampled with interpolation if oversamping is enabled
 2) If In DC Block is enabled then the main Wave input is run through a high pass filter to remove DC bias
 3) Input Offset is applied to the main Wave input
-4) The mid output component is computed by multiplying the Wave input times the mid amplification.
+4) The mid output component is computed by multiplying the Wave input times the mid amplifier level.
 The mid component can optionally be clipped to the high and low thresholds before and/or after amplification.
-5) If the Wave input is > the High Threshold, then the (Wave input minus the High Threshold) is multiplied by the High amplification level, else the high output component is zero.
+5) If the Wave input is > the High Threshold, then the (Wave input minus the High Threshold) is multiplied by the High amplifier level, else the high output component is zero.
-6) If the Wave input is < the Low Threshold, then the (Wave input minus the Low Threshold) is multiplied by the Low amplification level, else the low ouptut component is zero.
+6) If the Wave input is < the Low Threshold, then the (Wave input minus the Low Threshold) is multiplied by the Low amplifier level, else the low ouptut component is zero.
 7) The mid, high, and low output components are summed to get the final wave shaped output.
 8) Any selected output clipping is applied to the wave shaped output
 9) Output Offset is applied to the wave shaped output